programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Latin estimate: fra
 ```

-Of course, this method may not work as well on a different text.
-We benefit, for example, from having only one language in our text that uses the Cyrillic alphabet; if we were comparing a text with multiple languages both written in Cyrillic, we could take a different approach--such as identifying certain Cyrillic characters present only in one of the languages and not the other, or used more commonly in one than the other--to split our languages into separate lists.
+Of course, this method may not work as well on a different text, because our text has the advantage of containing only one language in the Cyrillic alphabet.
+If it contained multiple languages written in Cyrillic, we would have to take a different approach.
+For example, we might try to identify certain Cyrillic characters that are unique to one of the languages, or at least more commonly used within it.

 ### Part-of-Speech Tagging